BBVA/kapow/docs/source/tutorial/tutorial02.rst

 **Junior**

   Got it!
-There're a
+There're a :ref:`lot of resources to work with <resource_tree>`_.
-  `lot of resources to work with </theory/resource_tree.rst>`_, I see that we can write to the response.
+  I see that we can write to the response.
 Do you think this will work for us?

 **Senior**